barberd/altair2cpmraw/README.md

 Additionally, the sectors in the first two tracks were often not skewed, as these were used for boot startup code, and adding a skew table would complicate and lengthen the bootloader at a time when the bootloader may have been entered by toggle switches on the front panel.

 Cpmtools, available at http://www.moria.de/~michael/cpmtools/, allows one to manipulate CPM disks, but does not understand the Altair format due to the odd sector size, skew table, and change in behavior depending upon track.
-These two utilities convers the altair disk image into something cpmtools can understand and back.
+These two utilities converts the altair disk image into something cpmtools can understand and back.

 ## Usage